Skip to main content

 Care gap resolution isn’t about checking a box, but helping patients understand the value of prevention and health maintenance throughout every phase of life.

 Yet, the vast majority of patients aren’t on board.
-According to the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University, only 8% of U.S. adults attain all guideline-recommended services.
+According to a study published by Health Affairs, only 8% of U.S. adults attain all guideline-recommended services.

 With that in mind, how can clinicians and their teams engage patients to gain cooperation, commitment, and energy focused on disease prevention and closing care gaps?